Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Results

 \subsection{Dynamic and Isometric Bicep Curl Experiment}

-For the upper-limb experiments, the sensing pad was mounted on the \textit{biceps brachii} of a single healthy individual (female, 30 years) by feeding a strap through the pad (Fig.~\ref{fig:overview}C).
-Elbow flexion was first repeated from 90\unit{\degree} to full flexion and then returning back to 90\unit{\degree} five times (cycle time 4 \unit{\second}) while holding no weight, as well as holding a mass of 0.5, 1, 2.27, and 4.54 \unit{\kilo\gram} in her hand.
-Thereafter, for each mass, the user conducted another 5 cycles, where within each cycle, they paused at $\approx120\unit{\degree}$, 135\unit{\degree}, and 150\unit{\degree} for 4 \unit{\second} each.
-For the dataset with full cycles, pressure data were filtered and offset, each cycle was normalized (linear interpolation, 100 data points), and the mean and standard deviation across cycles were computed for each mass (Fig.~\ref{fig:armFull}).
-In the stepwise cycles, to extract steady-state pressure at each position, a 2 \unit{\second} region with the lowest coefficient of variation within each cycle was isolated and averaged (Fig.~\ref{fig:armStep}A).
+Elbow flexion experiments were conducted with the sensing pad strapped on the \textit{biceps brachii} of a single healthy individual (female, 30 years).
+Elbow flexion was first repeated from 90\unit{\degree} to full flexion and then returning back to 90\unit{\degree} five times (cycle time 4 \unit{\second}) while holding masses of 0, 0.5, 1, 2.27, and 4.54 \unit{\kilo\gram}.
+Thereafter, for each mass, the user conducted another 5 cycles; within each cycle, they paused at $\approx120\unit{\degree}$, 135\unit{\degree}, and 150\unit{\degree} for 4 \unit{\second} each.
+In the full cycle dataset, pressure data were filtered and offset, each cycle was normalized (linear interpolation, 100 data points), and the mean and SD across cycles were computed for each mass (Fig.~\ref{fig:armFull}).
+To extract steady-state pressure in the stepwise cycle dataset, at each position, a 2 \unit{\second} region with the lowest coefficient of variation within each cycle was isolated and averaged (Fig.~\ref{fig:armStep}A).
 A 2-way analysis of variance assessed effects of elbow angle, mass held, and their interaction, with post-hoc multiple comparisons conducted for any significant effects (Tukey's LSD).